alephtwo/tragedy-looper-generator/README.md

 The user has a few handles by which to determine the "feel" of the game:

 - Tragedy Set
-- Character Pools
-- Number of Subplots (1 or 2)
 - Cast Size (6-11)
 - Number of Incidents (Between 0 and the minimum of days or cast size)
 - Number of Days per Loop

-A couple of things to note things to note:
+A couple of things to note:

 - If the plot/roles require more incidents than have been requested, more incidents will be added.